Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Numerical Experiments

 In both experiments, indirect reconstruction is used to estimate the flow.
-The indirect reconstruction explicitly depends upon the eigenfunctions of $[P_{\alpha}M_{\nu}P_\beta K_{F,G}]_{\alpha}$.
+The indirect reconstruction explicitly depends upon the eigenfunctions of $P_{\alpha}M_{\nu}P_{\beta}A_{F,G}\vert_{\alpha}$.
 Whether or not we can always represent the full-state observable (i.e. the flow) in terms of the eigenfunctions is not entirely clear, but this is a standard assumption in the DMD literature.
-With this in mind, DCLDMD is a heuristic approach to estimating the dynamics.
-Regardless, the numerical experiments in section \ref{sec:NumExp} demonstrate the capability of DCLDMD to accurately predict the response of the control-affine system to any desired feedback law.
+With this assumption in mind, DCLDMD is termed a heuristic approach for estimation of the dynamics.
+Regardless, the numerical experiments in section \ref{sec:NumExp} demonstrate the capability of DCLDMD for prediction of the response of the control-affine system to given feedback laws.